robinmamie/machine_learning/project1/README.md

 | ridge_regression(y, tx, lambda )                                     | Ridge regression using normal equations             |
 | logistic_regression(y, tx, initial w, max iters, gamma)              | Logistic regression using  SGD                      |
 | reg_logistic_regression(y, tx, lambda , initial w, max iters, gamma) | Regularized logistic regression using SGD           |

+The labels fed into `logistic_regression` and `reg_logistic_regresssion` should be either 0s or 1s, and not -1s and 1.
+Otherwise, the loss will not make any sense.

 More accurate documentation about the type of the parameters is available in the file `scripts/implementations.py`.